 In this use, Wicca is a religious witchcraft path which shares a majority of common traits including an initiatory practice into the group with specific standards and practices, but does not share a direct lineage of practice or energy to the New Forest area or the traditions which come from there.
 (In other words, the same things as the above definition, except that it does not trace back directly to the New Forest area).

 In this use, Wicca is used for a wide range of religious witchcraft traditions which have a majority of common traits including with people drawing lines at slightly different places about what that means.
 However, it may not involve an initiatory practice, and people may work entirely solitary.
-This is the version the Wiccan Church of Canada uses, and it’s one that’s got a certain amount of traction.
+This version has a certain amount of traction in the larger community.

 The difficulties lie in where you draw the majority line, and which practices people think are core.
 (The question of ‘self-initiation’ is widespread in the community at large, but not something I’m going to get into in this essay, or we’ll be here for weeks.)